 If you are very active, you may already be taking 9,000 steps each day.
 This does not mean you should only walk for an extra ten minutes a day.
 Getting an extra thirty minutes of activity will bring your step count to around 12,000, and you will reap the benefits.

 What if I Can’t Walk 10,000 Steps a Day?

 Walking 10,000 steps a day has proven to be the sweet spot.
 As a result, the American Heart Association (AHA) now recommends this level of activity.
 While this is worth aiming for, the Surgeon General recommends a minimum of 30 minutes of moderate activity each day.
 At around 5,000 steps, this is half the amount of exercise recommended by the AHA.

 If you can’t find a thirty-minute chunk of free time to walk, don’t despair.
-The latest research shows that three brisk ten minute daily walks brings better results than a half hour half-hearted effort.
+The latest research shows that three brisk ten minute daily walks bring better results than a half-hour of half-hearted effort.
 The idea is to get your heart pumping.

 The Centers for Disease Control and Prevention suggest 150 minutes of moderately paced activity per week.
 For most people, this is the equivalent to taking approximately 7,000 to 8,000 steps a day.

 The good news is that any increase in physical activity will have advantages if you are consistent.
 Some benefits you can expect include a reduced risk of heart disease and Type 2 diabetes.
 A lowering and stabilization of high blood pressure.
 And weight loss if you are overweight, or easier weight maintenance if you aren’t.

 In fact, new research has shown that people who take a 3,000 step brisk walk each day and avoid prolonged sitting, can get the same health benefits as those who walk 10,000 steps per day.
 The one downside is that walking less will not result in as much weight loss.